 In the Second End, McEwen is down 1 and could play a tap for a single point to tie the game (blue line) but instead chooses to try a double for two or three (green line).

 The tap is not automatic but the double is very difficult.
 The rock was almost fully buried and Mike needed the right combination of line and weight to make the shot.
 The attempt was missed by a fraction and a steal of one was the result.

 Let's assume you make the tap almost every time.
 That leaves you with a WE of 38% (call it 40).
 Start by guessing an equal chance for every outcome (steal 1, take 2 or take 3).
 Multiply each WE by 1/3 (round quickly) and add them together.
-13+20+25 = 58.
+7.5+20+25 = 52.5.
 Presto!
-That's the same as taking a single.
+That's better than taking a single.
 Even if you surrender a steal one in three attempts, it's the correct decision, if you can get the full 3 points one in three tries.

 A very aggressive call.
 With the amount of curl in this spot, he's able to bury past the guard but the length of the guard and large amount of curl also leaves Jeff a chance to follow him with a soft take-out or attempt a long runback to possibly score two points.
 Stoughton misses the hit attempt and McEwen steals to go up 4-2.

 With hammer in the Extra End, rather than peel a centre guard, McEwen chose to draw around and sit two in the four foot.
 He slipped a foot heavy and actually left Stoughton some hope.

 Jeff's final rock lost its handle, perhaps because of a pick, and McEwen took the win without having to throw his last shot.
 The draw around vs peel tied with 3 rocks to go, attempting to get position before your opponent, is a play more often seen in the women's game.
 I was surprised at the call, as were the commentators, but Mike may have felt his second shot, sitting top four foot in the open, would provide an angle raise if needed.